SpenserKao/Search-Flickr-with-AngularJS/README.md

 # Search Flickr with AngularJS
-An Application to Search Flickr with AngularJS as user interface building tool.
+An application to Search Flickr with AngularJS as user interface building tool.

 # Execution
 The application currently is hosted by Plunkr, and a public Plunk URL [1] has been created for direct execution.

+## Supported internet browsers
+Apart from Firefox and Chrome, the support to MS IE is conditional: version 9 and onward.
+MS IE versions' supportability has been verified through MS IE v11's _F12 Developer Tools_ as illustrated by <a href="MSIE-versionCompatibilityTest.jpg">MSIE-versionCompatibilityTest</a>

 # Code Review
 Two ways of reviewing code: through Plnkr [2] or GitHub [3].

 # Technologies in use
-AngularJS and HTML combined, the duet fulfill MVC (Model-View-Controller) pattern, where HTML define# Search Flickr with AngularJS
+AngularJS and HTML combined, the duet fulfill MVC (Model-View-Controller) pattern, where HTML defines view, and AngularJS implements model and controller.
-An Application to Search Flickr with AngularJS as user interface building tool.

 ## AngularJS
 Angular JS ver 1.2.0 has be utilised in this application, noteworthily following directives have been employed: